TEST - EMERGENCY MESSAGE - TEST

 Costa Rica offers students a safe and accessible place to study and to explore the peaceful beauty of her natural treasures.
 It offers reliable public transportation, the highest literacy rate in Central America and an excellent health care system.
 Whether studying Spanish or researching rainforest ecosystems, the congeniality of the people, the steaming volcanoes, pristine beaches, virgin forests, and the unique birds, mammals and ocean life all combine to make Costa Rica an idyllic place to live and study.

 Courses: Students will take 5 credits of Spanish Immersion at ICLC.
 Classes are taught by qualified ICLC instructors.
-Spanish classes meet for 4 hours per day, five days a week and have generally no more than 4 students per class, allowing plenty of time to improve speaking and listening skills.
+Spanish classes meet for 4 hours per day, five days a week and have generally no more than five students per class, allowing plenty of time to improve speaking and listening skills.
 South Seattle College credits will be awarded on return to Seattle and will show up on the Fall quarter transcript.

-Program Cost: Based on an enrollment of up to 14 participants, the fee per person is $2,949 plus airfare and tuition for five credits.
+Program Cost: Based on an enrollment of up to 14 participants, the fee per person is $2,949, not including airfare or South Seattle tuition for 5 credits.

 Cultural Activities: There will be special cultural activities offered by ICLC and WCCCSA, in addition to activities and mini-courses that will take place during the afternoon from Monday through Friday.
 Activities vary (*entrance and transportation, usually a small bus fee, are not included in program fee to allow for program flexibility) and may include the following: a Costa Rican Art Museum, the National Museum, the La Salle Museum of Natural Sciences, the Juan Santamaria Historical Museum, the Tropical Bird Zoo, San Juan de Poas, and the train to Puntarenas, among other destinations.